 All countries have been asked to produce 2030 emission reduction targets in order to keep us on track for achieving net-zero by the mid-century.
 In order to deliver on these targets, it will involve countries:

 Developed countries must make good on their promise to mobilise at least £100 billion in climate finance per annum.
 International financial institutions must also play their part with a number of businesses accruing more wealth than a large proportion of governments with trillions required from the private sector required to help hit global net zero.

 Whilst reducing emissions will have a profound effect it won’t radically change the climate.
 Devastating ramifications are still going to occur because of the state we find ourselves in currently.
 The COP26 aim to work together to enable and encourage countries affected by climate change too:

 Education is a critical agent in addressing the issue of climate change.
-Responsibility has been assigned to all COP26 members to undertake educational and public awareness campaigns on the impact of climate change and ensure public participation in these programmes.
-Education empowers and encourages people to change their attitudes and behaviour through informed decision making.
+Responsibility has been assigned to all COP26 members to undertake educational and public awareness campaigns on the impact of climate change and ensure public participation Education empowers and encourages people to change their attitudes and behaviour through informed decision making.
 Being able to determine fact from fiction eliminates the fear typically associated with the media’s doom and gloom portrayal of global situations.

 From primary school, students following the UK curriculum are taught about the effects and causes of climate change.
 Whilst, GCSE students study the environment as a core part of their science, geography and citizenship syllabus.

 There are 5 core ways that education can help to protect our planet: